-Warn them of the risks of doing nothing.
+Warn them about the risks of doing nothing.

-This last part "Warning them of the risks of doing nothing" is so important.
-Your customer's brain will be asking "What happens if I do nothing?" and if you don't speak to this they will assume "Nothing bad will happen if I say 'No' to this recommendation".
+This last part "Warning them of the risks of doing nothing" is the most important part because your customer's brain will be asking "What happens if I do nothing?".
+If you don't articulate what happens if they do nothing, then they will assume "Nothing bad will happen if I say 'No' to this recommendation".

 What problem are you trying to solve?

 To get started ask yourself this question: "What problem does this malfunctioning service item cause in my customer's life?"